epinio/docs/docs/installation/install_epinio.md

     - <node2-ip>
   ```

-Read more about this topic in [NGINX documentation](https://kubernetes.github.io/ingress-nginx/deploy/baremetal).
+Read more about this topic in the [NGINX documentation](https://kubernetes.github.io/ingress-nginx/deploy/baremetal).
 </details>

 ### Cert Manager